smithbr/backup.sh/README.md

 # backup.sh

-My backup script for storing a snapshot of my `/home` and `/opt` directories on my laptop.
+My backup script for saving a snapshot of my laptop's `/home` and `/opt` directories to Dropbox.

 ## Setup a new backup
 		$ git clone git@github.com:smithbr/backup.sh.git